Version lifecycle

 Private preview releases

-Software that is in a Private preview release state is at the beginning of its development lifecycle.
-It may contain bugs, error, and omissions, it might not have all the features or functionality it needs to be a complete solution to a problem, and its endpoints, arguments, and methods might change as it progresses toward release.
+Software that is in a Private preview release state is near the beginning of its development lifecycle.
+It may contain bugs, errors, and omissions, it might not have all the features or functionality it needs to be a complete solution to a problem, and its endpoints, arguments, and methods might change as it progresses toward general release.

-Nylas provides limited access to Private preview features to some customers to facilitate their onboarding and implementation, and to get early feedback on the functionality and interactions.
+Nylas provides limited access to Private preview features to some customers to help with onboarding and implementation, and to get early feedback on the functionality and interactions.

-Features in a Beta release state are ready for more user feedback to give them polish.
-They might or might not be feature-complete, but are less likely to undergo significant changes before they graduate to general availability.
+Features in a Public beta release state are ready for more user feedback to help us give them polish.
+They might or might not be feature-complete, but are unlikely to change significantly before they graduate to general availability.
 However, they may still have bugs, errors, or omissions, and their endpoints and implementation may change before release.

-Nylas provides access to Beta releases to help test capacity, feature completeness, and user and developer experience.
+Nylas provides access to Public beta releases to help get feedback, test capacity, feature completeness, and user and developer experience.

 General availability